preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 .. image:: yammer-integration-settings.png

-+ **Yammer group**: Select a Yammer group to intergate this page collection with.
++ **Yammer group**: Select a Viva Engage group to intergate this page collection with.
 + **Initial properties**: Select the properties used on pages for Title, Summary and Content.
-+ **Page creation rule**: Select if a Yammer post should always be created when a page is added, or only according to certain rules.
++ **Page creation rule**: Select if a Viva Engage post should always be created when a page is added, or only according to certain rules.

 4. Save when you're done.